 Where Should I Stay in Big Sky, Montana?

-If you are interested in a hotel with an authentic Rocky Mountian kind of feel, we suggest checking out Bucks T4 Lodge, located right in the center of the greater Big Sky area.
+If you are interested in a hotel with an authentic Rocky Mountian feel, we suggest checking out Bucks T4 Lodge, located in the center of the greater Big Sky area.

 For more info, see the Bucks T4 Lodge listing on booking.com.

-For a familiar hotel with Montana charm and stunning views, we recommend the Residence Inn Big Sky.
+We recommend the Residence Inn Big Sky for a familiar hotel with Montana charm and stunning views.
 It's even more centrally located, right in the center of downtown Big Sky.

 For more, see their booking.com listing.